-As explained more fully in the Statement of the Accountable Officer's Responsibilities set out on page 12, the Accountable Officer is responsible for the preparation of financial statements which give a true and fair view.
-Our responsibility is to audit, and express an opinion on, the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland) as required by the Code of Audit Practice approved by the Auditor General for Scotland.
+As explained more fully in the Statement of the Accountable Officer's Responsibilities the Accountable Officer is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view , and is also responsible for ensuring the regularity of expenditure and income.
+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland) as required by the Code of Audit Practice approved by the Auditor General for Scotland.
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.
+We are also responsible for giving an opinion on the regularity of expenditure and income in accordance with the Public Finance and Accountability (Scotland) Act 2000.